boscoh/inmembrane/README.markdown

 ## Output format

 The output of _inembrane_ consists of four columns of output.
 This is printed out on standard out and in a CSV file, which can be opened in EXCEL.
 The standard text output can be parsed using space delimiters (empty fields in the third column are indicated with a ".").
+Logging information are prefaced by a'#' character.

 Here's an example:

     SPy_0008   CYTOPLASM     .
 "SPy_0008 from AE004092"
     SPy_0009   CYTOPLASM     .
 "SPy_0009 from AE004092"